MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/devices.md

 ## [Location intelligence](#tab/AzureMaps)

-In addition to traditional location capabilities such as nearby, traffic, and routing, the Azure Maps service enables enterprises to create solutions by using real-time location intelligence that's powered by world-class mobility technology partners tomtom and Moovit.
+In addition to traditional location capabilities such as nearby, traffic, and routing, the Azure Maps service enables enterprises to create solutions by using real-time location intelligence, powered by world-class mobility technology partners TomTom and Moovit.
 Easily integrate advanced location and mobility capabilities into your applications with geospatial services.

 **Azure Maps Data Service (preview):** Upload and store geospatial data for use with spatial operations or image composition to reduce latency, increase productivity, and enable new scenarios within your applications.